youzan/zent/packages/zent/src/form/README_en-US.md

 - The `Field` component supports passing `validations` and `validationErrors` to specify the validation rules and validation prompts;
 - `validations` provides several internal validation rules(See more detail in section [Built-in validation rules](#built-in-validation-rules).
 It also supports custom validation function.
 When the validation function returns `true`, it is indicates that the validation is passed;
 - Internal validation rules can be extended through using `Form.createForm`, which is explained in [`Form.createForm` API](#form-createform) 。
 - When any field is validated, all of the other fields will be validated.
-If you want to change this default behavior, you can set the `dependencies` property of `Field` as an array of fields' names so that when the current field is validated, only those specified fields will be valiated.
+If you want to change this default behavior, you can set the `relatedFields` property of `Field` as an array of fields' names so that when the current field is validated, only those specified fields will be valiated.

 <!-- demo-slot-5 -->